|

 How long are the visits?

-Most visits are about 25-30 minutes.
+All visits are 30 minutes in length.
 We might stay a little

 less time for a shy cat who is waiting for us to leave,